cynthiazhang98/cse15l-lab-reports/labReport5.md

 ./written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ```
 `find /path/to/search -type d` - This function finds only directories in the path given
+It's useful when you have a vague idea where a directory is but you aren't sure.
 ```
 [cs15lwi23auy@ieng6-201]:skill-demo1-data:380$ find ./written_2 -type d
 ./written_2